Continual Learning as Computationally Constrained Reinforcement Learning: Introduction

-In contrast, continual learning addresses environments in which there may be no natural fixed learning target and a performant agent ought to never stop acquiring new knowledge.
-The need for continual learning can arise, for example, if properties of the agent's data stream appear to change over time.
-A performant agent must constantly adapt its behavior in response to these evolving patterns.
+In contrast, continual learning addresses environments in which there may be no natural fixed learning target and an agent ought to never stop acquiring new knowledge. \henrik{To} perform well, an agent must constantly adapt its behavior in response to evolving patterns.

 There is a large gap between the state of the art in continual learning and what may be possible, making the subject ripe for innovation.
-This difference becomes evident when examining an approach to continual learning commonly deployed in industrial applications, which entails periodically training a new model from scratch on buffered data.
-To crystalize this, consider as a hypothetical example an agent designed to trade stocks.
-At the end of each month, this agent trains a new neural network model from scratch on data observed over the preceding twelve months.
-Replacing the old, this new model then governs decisions over the next month.
+This difference becomes evident when examining an approach in common use, which entails periodically training a new model from scratch on buffered data.
+To crystalize this gap, consider as a hypothetical example an agent designed to \henrik{predict electricity prices.
+Because more recent data may have stronger predictive power than older data, the agent's neural network is trained continuously on new data.
+To prioritize recent data, at} the end of each month, this agent trains a new neural network model from scratch on data observed during the previous twelve months.
+This new model replaces the old model and governs predictions over the next month.
 This agent serves as a simple baseline that affords opportunity for improvement.
 For example, training each month's model from scratch is likely wasteful since it does not benefit from computation invested over previous months.
-Further, by limiting knowledge ingested by each model to that available from data acquired over the preceding twelve months, the agent forgoes the opportunity to acquire complex skills that might only be garnered over a much longer duration.
+Further, by limiting knowledge ingested by each model to that available from data acquired over the preceding twelve months, the agent forgoes the opportunity to acquire complex skills that might only be developed over a much longer duration.

 While it ought to be possible to design more effective continual learning agents, how to go about that or even how to assess improvement remains unclear.
-Work on deep learning suggests that agent performance improves with increasing sizes of models, data sets, and inputs.
+Work on deep learning suggests that agent performance improves with increasing sizes of models, datasets, and inputs.
 However, computational resource requirements scale along with these and become prohibitive.
-A practically useful objective must account for computation.
-The primary goals of this monograph are to propose such an objective for continual learning and to understand key factors to consider in designing a performant continual learning agent.
-Rather than offer definitive methods, we aim to stimulate research toward identifying them.
+A practically useful objective must account for computation. \henrik{There are two primary goals of this monograph: (1) propose such an objective for continual learning and (2) understand key factors to consider in designing a performant continual learning agent.
+Rather than offer definitive methods, we aim to stimulate research toward identifying them.}

 Metrics presented in previous literature for evaluating continual learning agents tend to focus on particular behaviors that are deemed desirable, such as avoiding catastrophic forgetting, retaining plasticity, relearning quickly, and maintaining low memory or compute footprints~\citep{ashley2021does,dohare2021continual,fini2020online,kirkpatrick2017overcoming}.
 For instance, the most common evaluation metric measures prediction accuracy on previously seen tasks to study how well an agent retains past information~\citep{wang2023comprehensive}.
 However, the extent to which each of these behaviors matters is unclear.
 In order to systematically reason about design decisions and compare agents, a coherent, holistic objective that reflects and encompasses all such requirements would be helpful.